sonny123/fig-standards/accepted/PSR-0.md

 * A fully-qualified namespace and class must have the following structure `\<Vendor Name>\(<Namespace>\)*<Class Name>`
 * Each namespace must have a top-level namespace ("Vendor Name").
-* Each namespace can have as many sub-namespaces as it wishes.
+* Each namespace can have as many sub-nmespaces as it wishes.
 * Each namespace separator is converted to a `DIRECTORY_SEPARATOR` when loading from the file system.
 * Each "\_" character in the CLASS NAME is converted to a